ZXShady/proposals/ufcs.md

 #### Abstract

 This paper proposes a new syntax for explicitly calling non-member functions using member function call syntax.
-The expression `obj.nested-name-specifier::function()` will perform a qualified lookup for a function in the specified namespace and prepend `obj` as its first argument.
+The expression `obj.namespace::function()` will perform a qualified lookup for a function in the specified namespace and prepend `obj` as its first argument.

-This approach provides pure syntactic sugar for calling known free functions as extension methods.
+This approach provides pure syntactic sugar for calling free functions as extension methods.
 It is designed to be non-breaking, unambiguous, and simple to implement, as it does not interact with or change existing member lookup rules in any way, it is a simple rewrite.

 #### Motivation and Scope

-The primary goal of this proposal is to provide a fluent, member-like calling syntax for free functions that serve as "extension methods" for a type, without any of the downsides of implicit Unified Function Call Syntax (UFCS).
+The primary goal of this proposal is to provide a fluent, member-like calling syntax for free functions that serve as "extension methods lite" for a type, without any of the downsides of implicit Unified Function Call Syntax (UFCS).

+It is clear that some sort of UFCS needs to be in C++ from numerous papers like multiple UFCS papers and Pipeline rewrite operator, it is clear that there is demand for some sort of UFCS in C++.

+This paper brings

-1. Explicit Extension Methods: Allows libraries to provide functionality for existing types, enabling users to call these functions with a fluent syntax by explicitly naming the providing namespace (e.g., vec.MyMath::normalize()).
+1. Explicit Extension Methods: Allows libraries to provide functionality for existing types, enabling users to call these functions with a fluent syntax by explicitly naming the providing namespace (e.g., `vec.MyMath::normalize()`).
-2. Fluent Interfaces: Enables chaining for free functions (e.g., value.MyLib::transform().MyLib::filter().MyLib::process()).
+2. Fluent Interfaces: Enables chaining for free functions (e.g., `value.MyLib::transform().MyLib::filter().MyLib::process())`.

 3. Absolute Clarity: The syntax `x.f()` continues to find only members.
-The new syntax `x.N::f()` finds only free functions in namespace N. There is no possible ambiguity and it is clead that N::f cannot be a virtual function.
+The new syntax `x.N::f()` finds only free functions in namespace N. There is no possible ambiguity and it is clear that N::f cannot be a virtual function.

 4. Non-Breaking: This change is purely additive.
 No existing code can be affected.

 5. Promotes Non-Member, Non-Friend Interfaces & Generic Reuse.
-A significant class of member functions are convenience functions that do not require access to private class state.
+A significant class of member functions of many types are convenience functions that do not require access to private class state.
 This proposal provides a clear and fluent syntax for implementing such functions as non-members, reducing class API bloat and dramatically increasing reusability across types.

-The classic example is the similarity between the purely const interfaces of std::string and std::string_view. std::string_view had to reimplement this entire interface as members, leading to significant duplication.
-Crucially, these functions are fundamentally algorithms that operate on contiguous ranges, but their member-only implementation locks them to specific standard types.
+The classic example is the similarity between the purely const interfaces of `std::string` and `std::string_view`. `std::string_view` had to reimplement this entire interface as members, leading to significant duplication for operations that just act on *data* but their member-only implementation locks them to specific standard types.

 This proposal would allow a single set of generic, non-member functions to provide this functionality for any compatible type, enabling a fluent syntax without requiring every type to implement its own members.

-Shared const Member Functions: std::string and std::string_view
+Shared const Member Functions: `std::string` and `std::string_view`

 Member Function       | Shared Overloads
 ----------------------|-----------------